metaversityfoundation/metaversityfoundation.github.io/index.md

 Who will build it?

-**Together we will will be the creators of a ubiqutious intelligent spatail social fabric that will cover the world.**
+**Together we will will be the creators of a ubiqutious, intelligent, spatial social fabric that will cover the world.**

 It's going to take years and it's going to be hard.
 We will all have to learn and teach.